 Quantitative PCR analysis

 Primers for quantitative PCR (qPCR) analysis were generated using Primer3 software (Rozen and Skaletsky, 2000) from sequences provided in the Manila clam transcriptome database (RuphiBase, http://compgen.bio.unipd.it/ruphibase).
 Primer sequences are provided in Table 2.
 All primers were ordered from IDT (Coralville, IA, USA).
 Quantitative PCR reactions were carried out in 20 ul reaction volumes consisting of 1x Ssofast EvaGreen Supermix (Bio-Rad, Hercules, CA), 0.2 µM of each primer, and 2 ul of diluted (1:5) cDNA.
 Amplification reactions were carried out using a CFX96 Real-Time PCR Detection System (Bio-Rad, Hercules, CA) with the following cycling parameters: 98°C 2min, followed by 40 cycles of 98°C for 2sec, 60°C for 5sec.
 Melt curve analysis was performed after cycle 40 by increasing the annealing temperature from 65°C to 95°C in 0.2°C increments and measuring fluorescence at each increment.
 All samples were run in duplicate.
 Efficiencies of qPCR reactions were calculated using PCR miner software (Zhao and Fernald, 2005).
 Expression values were calculated using the following equation: 1/(1+Efficiency)Ct .
 Calculated expression values were then normalized to elongation factor-1 alpha (ef-1α).
-Ef-1α is a commonly used normalizing gene and has previously been used as a reference gene in CO2 manipulation (O’Donnell et al. 2009).
-The stability of ef-1 α was confirmed for this by a two-way ANOVA analysis, which showed no significant difference in ef-1α between ambient and elevated CO2 treatments.
+Ef-1α is a commonly used normalizing gene and has previously been used as a reference gene in similar experiments (O’Donnell et al. 2009).
+The stability of ef-1 α was confirmed for this by a two-way ANOVA analysis, which showed no significant difference in ef-1α expression between ambient and elevated pCO2 treatments.

 Statistical Analysis

 Prior to statistical analysis, normalized expression values (NEV) were transformed by taking the natural log of one plus the normalized expression value [ln(NEV+1)].
-Two outliers were identified in the expression data from week 1 and week 2 for in the elevated pCO2 treatment for all qPCR assays and were omitted from further analysis resulting in an n=7 for the indicated sampling groups.
+Two outliers were identified in the expression data from week 1 and week 2 in the elevated pCO2 treatment for all qPCR assays and were omitted from further analysis resulting in an n=7 for the indicated sampling groups.
 A two-way ANOVA was conducted on the transformed expression data to test for significant effects of treatment and time.
 A Kaplan-Meier survivorship analysis was applied to survival data from the thermal stress trial and significance was determined using a log-rank test.
-Significance was determined based on p<0.05.
+Significance was determined based on α=0.05.
 All statistical analysis was conducted using SPSS statistical software (IBM, Somers, NY).

 Results/Discussion